How MIR Works

 MIR doesn't prove you're good.
 It proves you're not new.

-Every platform faces the same dilemma: How do you catch bad actors without creating a surveillance system that harms everyone?
+The internet forgot how to remember people.
+Every online platform faces the same challenge: How do you reduce fraud and abuse without building a surveillance system that harms legitimate users?

-Most solutions try to prove someone is bad—blacklists, bans, fraud scores.
-These create false positives, punish edge cases, and require platforms to make accusations they can't always prove.
+Most systems try to identify "bad actors" directly—blacklists, bans, risk scores, behavioral judgments.
+These approaches create false positives, punish edge cases, and force platforms to make claims they can't always prove.

-MIR flips the question: instead of asking "is this person bad?" we ask "does this person have history?"
+MIR takes a different approach.
+Instead of asking "is this person bad?" we ask "does this person have history?"

 History is neutral.
 Having it isn't proof you're good.
 Not having it isn't proof you're bad.
-But patterns emerge, and context matters.
+But history adds context—and context changes outcomes.

 Two Types of People